-The domain used for the tuning has been a little bit widened, to take into account statistics of lightning data. data have been provided by Météo-France Observation Department and concern Météorage and partners network (Euclid).
+The domain used for the tuning has been a little bit widened, to take into account statistics of lightning data.
+Data has been provided by Météo-France Observation Department and concerns Météorage and partners network (Euclid).
 An accuracy of 2-4 km of detection has been taken into account.